uthor: Emma Rose Andrus

-What is self compassion?
-Dr. Kristin Neff writes that compassion,“means that you offer understanding and kindness to others when they fail or make mistakes, rather than judging them harshly.”
-Learning to be more compassionate with myself has been one of the most rewarding experiences that I have had in my life.
+Dr. Kristin Neff writes that compassion, “means that you offer understanding and kindness to others when they fail or make mistakes, rather than judging them harshly.”
+Learning to be more compassionate with me has been one of the most rewarding experiences that I have had in my life.
 It was the first step I took towards maintaining a healthy lifestyle.

 There is no moral value to our bodies or the food we eat.